mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 I'll also softly break this rule if the the changelist is already pretty solid and I have very few notes, but I notice something nearby that would be an easy fix.
 In these cases, I make it clear that they can ignore the note.

->(out of scope, optional) We can avoid an additional copy by using a constant reference as the loop iterator.
+>(out of scope, optional) We can pull the variable assignment out of the `if` / `else`.

 TODO: show a diff of this

 ## Look for opportunities to split up large reviews

-If you receive a changelist that's more than 300-400 lines of code, push back and ask the author to split up the changelist.
+If you receive a changelist that's more than 300-400 lines of code, encourage the author to split up the changelist into smaller pieces.
 You should push back exponentially harder as the size increases above 400 lines of code.
 I personally refuse to review changelists that are over 1,000 lines.

 {% include image.html file="magician.png" alt="Magician splits large reviews" max_width="800px"  img_link=true %}

-Depending on the author, they may gripe about being asked to split a changelist because it's a very tedious task.
-Try to help them out by suggesting logical boundaries where they can split the code.
-The easiest case is if the changelist has changes to multiple modules.
-If this is the case.
+The author may gripe about splitting the changelist because it's a very tedious task.
+Help them out by suggesting logical boundaries where they can split the code.
+The easiest case is when the changelist touches multiple files independently, in which case they can just split the changelist into smaller sets of files.
 In harder cases, look for the lowest layer of the changelist - functions or classes that are at a lower abstraction layer than the rest of the changes and ask to split those changes into their own changelist, then circle back to the changes on top of those later.

-You should especially try to find ways to split up the changelist if the code is bad, like what you'd grade a D or F.
+You should especially try to find ways to split up the changelist if the code is low quality, like what you'd grade a D or F.
-If you can pick a self-contained 75-line piece out of a 400, start out by asking the author if they'd mind splitting that out.
-This is good for two reasons.
-It lets you divide and conquer.
-Bad code gets exponentially harder as its size increases, so you're much better off reviewing two bad 250-line changelists than a single 500-line changelist.
-Second, it gives the author positive momentum
+Bad code gets exponentially harder as its size increases.
+Divide and conquer.
+You're much better off reviewing two sloppy 250-line changelists than a single 500-line abomination.

-Ideally you should request a split at the beginning of the code review, but if you find yourself arguing endlessly about part of the code review, asking the author to split off an uncontroversial part of the changelist can be a way to ease tensions.
-Part of what's frustrating from the author's perspective if you're going back and forth about code review notes is that they feel like you're obstructing their progress.
-They probably have deadlines they're trying to hit and they might see you as obstructing those goals.
-If you split off a piece they can check in, you're making them feel good by showing that you can make tangible progress together.

 ## Welcome housekeeping changelists enthusiastically

-One of the kindest things your teammates can do is a pure housekeeping code change.
-By "pure housekeeping," I mean a change that does not affect the software's production functionality, but makes the code easier to maintain.
-This includes:
+One of the kindest things your teammates can do is to create a housekeeping change.
+By "housekeeping," I mean a change that does not affect the software's production functionality, but makes the code easier to maintain.

-* Refactoring code (*pure* refactoring that does not change behavior) (TODO: Refactoring can be very large and require scrutiny, clarify that these should be narrowly scoped and systematic).
+Housekeeping changes include:

+* Refactoring code
+  * Refactoring here is as Martin Fowler described it in his book, *Refactoring*.
+These should be narrowly-scoped, systematic changes to the code, not a massive, cavalier (TODO: synonym) rewrite.
 * Deleting dead code
 * Adding test cases
 * Improving documentation

-When my teammates send me these types of reviews, I am SOOOO happy.
-These types of changes are a big gift.
-They help everyone on the team by making the code easier to maintain.
+When my teammates send me these changelists, I am SOOOO happy.
+They're a gift.
+They help everyone on the team by making the code easier to maintain and easier to build on top of.

 {% include image.html file="chimneysweep.png" alt="Author cleans out the chimney" max_width="600px"  img_link=true %}

-Correspondingly, one of my biggest pet peeves is when I send out a pure refactoring change that clearly simplifies the code and my reviewer refuses to sign off until I improve it *more*.
+Correspondingly, one of my biggest pet peeves is when I send out a pure refactoring change, and my reviewer refuses to sign off until I improve it *more*.

-You know the expression, "Don't look a gift horse in the mouth?"
+You know the expression, "Don't look a gift horse in the mouth."
 This is receiving a gift horse, looking it in the mouth for *an hour*, then refusing to accept it until you receive a gift saddle as well.

-When a teammate asks you to review a pure housekeeping change, ask yourself, "Does this change make the code better than it was before?"
+When a teammate asks you to review a housekeeping change, ask yourself, "Does this change make the code better than it was before?"
 If the answer is yes, give immediate approval.
 Add some notes, but make it clear that they are optional.
 If you really care about further improvements, you can write them yourself after your teammate has merged in their changelist.

-If you are nitpicky or demanding when reviewing pure housekeeping changes, you will leave your teammate feeling like no good deed goes unpunished, and it will discourage them from making these types of contributions in the future.
+If you are nitpicky or demanding when reviewing housekeeping changes, you will leave your teammate feeling like no good deed goes unpunished, and it will discourage them from making these types of contributions in the future.

 ## Offer sincere praise